lisa-bird/project-milestone-2/README.md

 The second milestone project calls for an interactive front-end website.
 The website will need to respond to the users actions, allowing users to actively engage with data and alter the way the website diplays the information to achieve their preferred goals.

 # Owners Goal
-To encourage fun and test users knowledge and memory about the 90s era.
+To encourage fun and test the users knowledge and memory about the 90s era.

 # Audience

 The audience will be both male and female, aged 25 and over.
-Groups/ teams can battle it out to get be the winner, with the most points.
+Groups/ teams can battle it out, to be the winner with the most points.

 # UX
 ## The Strategy
 Business goals include gaining traffic to the website.
 Ultimately, for the user to find the quiz enjoyable and fun.
 Whether that be to test their own knowledge of the 90's or to flare up their competitive streak with friends/family, to see who gets the highest score.
 To capture the attention of the audience the website has:
 * Easy to use game play.
 * Instructions of how to play.
 * A score board, showing correct and incorrect scores.
-* Bright consistent colours with a 90's garish theme.
+* Bright consistent colours, with a 90's garish theme.
 ## The Scope
 To achieve an interaction, allowing users to actively engage with the data displayed the website includes:
 * Call to action 'Start' button, displays the multiple choice questions.